Rouquier's conjecture and diagrammatic algebra: Gradings and weighted KLR algebras

-Let us briefly recall the definition of this algebra.
-First, {\bf a weighted KLR diagram} is a collection of curves in $\R^2$ with \begin{itemize} \item black strands that are labeled by points in $U$ and \item vertical red lines labeled with $\omega_{r_j}$ at $x=\vartheta_j$. \end{itemize} Note that this is a bit different from the description in \cite{WebwKLR}; we've specialized to the case of Crawley-Boevey quiver with one vertical strand at $x=0$ labeled with the vertex $\infty$.
+\begin{definition} We let a {\bf weighted KLR diagram} be a collection of curves in $\R\times [0,1]$ with each curve mapping diffeomorphically to $[0,1]$ via the projection to the $y$-axis.
+Each curve is allowed to carry any number of dots, and has a label that lies in $U$.
+We draw: \begin{itemize} \item a dashed line $\ck$ units to the right of each strand, which we call a {\bf ghost}, \item red lines at $x=\vartheta_i$ each of which carries a label $\omega_{r_j}$. \end{itemize} We now require that there are no triple points or tangencies involving any combination of strands, ghosts or red lines and no dots lie on crossings.
+We consider these diagrams equivalent if they are related by an isotopy that avoids these tangencies, double points and dots on crossings. \end{definition} Note that this is a bit different from the description in \cite{WebwKLR}; we've specialized to the case of Crawley-Boevey quiver with one vertical strand at $x=0$ labeled with the vertex $\infty$.
 The red lines are the ghosts of this single vertical stand with label $\infty$.

-Every strand with label $i$ has a ghost $\ck$ units to its right, and we require that we have no tangencies or triple points between any combination of strands and ghosts; we consider these diagrams up to isotopy which preserves these conditions.
-Note the similarity to the conditions we considered in Section \ref{sec:pict-cher-algebr}; the only difference is that we use black in place of green, label each of these strands with an element of $U$ and denote the polynomial generators with a dot instead of a square (and don't allow negative powers of them).
+This definition is quite similar to the conditions we considered in Section \ref{sec:pict-cher-algebr}; the only difference is that we use black in place of green, label each of these strands with an element of $U$ and denote the polynomial generators with a dot instead of a square (and don't allow negative powers of them).

 For example, consider the case where $k=\nicefrac 34$ and $r_1=r_2=0,r_3=\nicefrac 34,r_4=\nicefrac 12$ and $\vartheta_1=4,\vartheta_2=1,\vartheta_3=6,\vartheta_4=-4$.
 Thus, the diagram with no black strands for this choice of weighting looks like: